 In this artwork, whose materials have been sourced from Chor Bazaar, I have used the idea of a fissure in our social structures as a metaphor for the creation of a new structure.
 This new structure has been created out of the bedrock of our traditions (the utensils), albeit in a very haphazard and unrecognizable manner with scant regard and sensitivity to our culture and values — all in the rush for progress and industrialization.
 We can still recognize that the new structure has been made from the old, but its hard understand how this structure, which has a very different purpose has come about.

-Partition of the Mind has been published in Habitus and Trends.
+This work has been published in Habitus and Trends.
 It was also part of the IDF Mumbai Design Trail.

 Porosity Kabari is an interdisciplinary, cross-cultural, collaborative project whereby Indian creative thinker Ishan Khosla, Australian object designer Trent Jansen, and Australian architect/artist Professor Richard Goodwin participated in an internse 3 week long workshop in the heart of Mumbai — which looked at various contemporary aspects related to the market, the city and the mass production/consumption cycle, sustainability and various other aspects that came up as a result of the process.
 The project challenged these three designers to collaborate in Mumbai’s ‘Chor Bazaar’ (thieves market) and ‘Studio X’, using the bazaar as their only source of materials and making processes.
 In the bazaar, the designers learned from spontaneous conversation and experimentation with the vendors and crafts people working in this manic market place.
 Conversely, Studio X afforded the designers a space for considered discussion and precise prototyping, in the development of refined ideas to be taken back into the bazaar.